Springdale Social Personal and Health Education Policy

 Children are encouraged to engage in assessing their behaviour and maturity, and to reflect on their learning

 - Projects and work samples filed in assessment folders

 Children with Different Needs:

 Teachers will endeavour to adapt and modify activities and methodologies in SPHE to encourage participation by children with special needs.
+Information is available on the NCSE website under SPHE.
 The special education teachers will supplement the work of the class teachers where necessary.
-Springdale NS will liasise with refer to its Critical Incident Policy and consult with trained professionals/appropriate agencies when dealing with sensitive issues such as bereavement or loss to ensure that the children involved are fully supported.
+Individual children’s identified needs will be noted in their Continuum of Support documents.
+Springdale NS will refer to its Critical Incident Policy and consult with trained professionals/appropriate agencies when dealing with sensitive issues such as bereavement or loss to ensure that the children involved are fully supported.

 Equality of Participation and Access:

 Springdale NS recognises and values diversity, and believes all children are entitled to access the services, facilities, or amenities that are available in the school environment.
 Ours is a mixed school and we endeavour to challenge traditional stereotypes and ensure that equal opportunities are given to boys and girls to participate in discussion, debate, presentation, etc.

 - Critical Incident

 - Health and Safety